i15haidah/SSiE/README.md

 ```
 npm install <module_name> --save
 ```
 SSiE uses [Oxford Dictionary API](https://developer.oxforddictionaries.com/) services so you need to sign up in order to get the API ID and key.
 For research purposes you can apply for the free package.
-Visit their website for more info.
+Visit their website for more info.<br>

+<br>For more explanation please read the Graduation Thesis.
+<br>For Simplifier function refer [here](https://github.com/shashiongithub/Sentence-Simplification-ACL14)